JuliaData/DataFrames.jl/docs/src/man/basics.md

 Note that in the first case a vector is required to be passed (not just any iterable), so e.g. `german[:, (:Age, :Sex)]` is not allowed, but `german[:, [:Age, :Sex]]` is valid.

-### Most elementary `get` and `set` operations
+### Most elementary get and set operations
-Here, `get` means you retrieve the column, and `set` means you put the column in the data frame.
+Here, "get" means you retrieve the column, and "set" means you put the column in the data frame.

-Given the data frame `german` earlier we have created, here are various ways to grab one of its columns as vector:
+Given the data frame `german` here are various ways to grab one of its columns as vector:
 ```jldoctest dataframe
 julia> german
 1000×10 DataFrame